apply to participate

 Because inclusion is by invitation only, we do not post booth application forms online.
-If you think you’d like to be part of next year’s Apple Festival, we are currently accepting waiting list applications.
-Please review the most frequently asked questions of new vendors, and complete and send your waiting list form following the directions at the bottom of the form.
+If you think you’d like to be part of next year’s Apple Festival, we are currently accepting applications from people interested in participating in the upcoming Festival in September.
+Please review the most frequently asked questions of new vendors, and complete and send your form following the directions at the bottom of the form.

 When is the Apple Festival?
 The Lincoln County Apple Festival is always on the 3rd Saturday in September covering seven blocks of Main Street and around the Court Square.

 How large are the booths?
 Most of the booths are 10×20.
 You may request and pay for more than one booth.
 Food booths currently measure 20 x 20, but that may be changing for 2016.